Moving to or considering living in Germany? Working in Germany?

-Moving and working in a new country is always going to have its challenges, regardless of how flexible and adaptable you are!
+Moving and working in a new country will always have challenges, regardless of your flexibility and adaptability!
 Having said that, a little insight and being ‘prepped’ on what to expect can go a long way to minimise those challenges!
-Often we arrive fresh off the boat with nothing more than our preconceived ideas and a suitcase full of stereotypes.
+Often, we arrive fresh off the boat with nothing more than our preconceived ideas and a suitcase full of stereotypes.

-So, if Germany is your intended destination here a few insights into German culture to maximise your experience and make your new adventure a smooth one.
+So, if Germany is your intended destination, here are a few insights into German culture to maximise your experience and make your new adventure a smooth one.
 As they say, forewarned is forearmed!

-Please note this is written from a very broad perspective and is by no means meant to cause offence.
+Please note this is written from a broad perspective and is not meant to cause offence.
 Talking about culture is always a little tricky 🙂

 Common Comments from Expats working and living in Germany

 Move to any new country and I can guarantee that you hear all about the negative things people experience long before the positives!
-The tendency too to continuously compare to where they are to where they have come from.
-I find this incredibly interesting, why move then?
-Of course people might say their ‘job requires it’ or ‘because of my spouse’ but there is always a choice involved, unless you a child.
+The tendency too to continuously compare where they are to where they have come from.
+I find this incredibly interesting; why move then?
+Of course, people say their ‘job requires it’ or ‘because of my spouse’, but there is always a choice involved unless you are a child.
 If where you are is perfect, why leave?

 Having lived in Germany for the better part of three years, here are some of the comments internationals have.
 I will do my best to dispel these later in the post: